okrauskopf/Flsun_V400/README.md

 8 - The three driver belts, one in each column, should be equally tightly stretched.
 Haven't found a guide yet but it is pretty easy, move the extruder down to the exact middle of the bed first (G1 X0 Y0 Z1 F3000).
 Then place your ear close to each column and pluck the belts like a guitar one by one and listen to the note of each being in same tune as the others.
 You can pluck the belt on the column's right or left side, one side will not "ring" but the other one will give you a weak but clear base note.

-9 - Klipper's <a href="https://www.klipper3d.org/Delta_Calibrate.html#enhanced-delta-calibration">Enhanced Delta Calibration</a> for a more precis delta calibration
+9 - Klipper's <a href="https://www.klipper3d.org/Delta_Calibrate.html#enhanced-delta-calibration">Enhanced Delta Calibration</a> for a more precise delta calibration

 ## These are the changes done in Flsun's stock V400 files for Cura